-Answer: All homes tend to sell for money after they are prepared properly for the market, and I would not let a small budget for home selling dissuade you.
-After all, in some areas such as the bathrooms, buyers spend about 2 seconds peeking into those rooms.
+All homes tend to sell for money after they are prepared properly for the market, and I would not let a small budget for home selling dissuade you.
+After all, in certain areas such as the bathrooms, many buyers will only spend about two seconds peeking into them before moving on.

 First impressions count.
 That's why your yard needs to be inviting.
 Trim back the bushes and trees, especially if they block views from the windows and make your home difficult to see from the street.
-Here are a few other low-cost curb appeal improvements that you can do for less than $500:
+Some ways you can give your home some low-cost curb appeal improvements include:

 - Keep the lawn mowed, preferably on the diagonal.